-The staff of each school typically includes a school director, a director of graduate placement, an education director, a director of student services, a financialaid director, an accounting manager, a director of admissions and instructors, all of whom are industry professionals with experience in our areas of study.
+The staff of each school typically includes a school director, a director of graduate placement, an education director, a director of student services, a financial-aid director, an accounting manager, a director of admissions and instructors, all of whom are industry professionals with experience in our areas of study.

-As of December 31, 2011, we had approximately 3,800 employees, including 900 full-time faculty and 700 part-time instructors.
+As of December 31, 2012, we had approximately 3,570 employees, including 815 full-time faculty and 758 part-time instructors.
 At five of our campuses, the teaching professionals are represented by unions.
-These employees are covered by collective bargaining agreements that expire between 2012 through 2016.
+These employees are covered by collective bargaining agreements that expire between 2014 and 2017.
 We believe that we have good relationships with these unions and our employees.